archusXIV/mpv-playlists-manager/README.md

 ## New in version 1.4-4
 - Bug fixed in _UpdateSelected function.
-- All audio download method redirected to _IfWebmFiles function
+- All audio download methods are redirected to _IfWebmFiles function
 - If installed, [parallel](https://www.gnu.org/software/parallel/) will launch multiple ffmpeg instances to speed up audio conversion.
 - Just enable it in your [mpmrc](https://github.com/archusXIV/mpv-playlists-manager/blob/main/mpmrc#L79) file